 SCC-IRG Proposals (15 page limit): The Project Description must provide details on an integrative research approach and describe how the community engagement components infuse and support the proposed research.
-It must include separate sections labeled Integrative Research, Community Engagement, Management Plan, Evaluation Plan, and Scope and Scale, as described in the Program Description above and briefly summarized in the list below.
+It must include separate sections labeled Integrative Research, Community Engagement, Management Plan, Evaluation Plan, and Scalability, Transferability, and Sustainability, as described in the Program Description above and briefly summarized in the list below.
 A subsections labeled Research Questions must be included as part of the Integrative Research section.
 Additionally, a section labeled Broader Impacts must be included, as described in the PAPPG.
 Proposals lacking one or more of these sections or subsections will be returned without review.

 - Integrative Research must be the central focus of the Project Description.
-It must describe the challenges that drive the fundamental, scientific research problems; the technical and social science approach and rationale; and the potential for transferability and scalability. - Research Questions must detail specific technological and social science research questions, hypotheses, and research gaps that underlie the proposed project and address basic, foundational research; - Community Engagement must define the community, explain the rationale and breadth of community engagement and integration into the project, and describe how this engagement will be sustained throughout the duration of the award; - Management Plan must describe how the expertise of each PI or co-PI will enable the project team to address the technical and social sciences research dimensions of the project and work with the selected communities, and how the project tasks will be managed and integrated; - Evaluation Plan must describe the vision of success for the proposal-specifically addressing the project goals, the definition of a successful outcome, and metrics for evaluating success; and - Scope and Scale must describe why the proposed research outcomes can be achieved only within the proposed scope and scale of work and how the proposed activities are commensurate with the proposed budget. - Broader Impacts must include the content described in the PAPPG.
+It must describe the challenges that drive the fundamental, scientific research problems; the technical and social science approach and rationale; and the potential for transferability and scalability. - Research Questions must detail specific technological and social science research questions, hypotheses, and research gaps that underlie the proposed project and address basic, foundational research; - Community Engagement must define the community, explain the rationale and breadth of community engagement and integration into the project, and describe how this engagement will be sustained throughout the duration of the award; - Management Plan must describe how the expertise of each PI or co-PI will enable the project team to address the technical and social sciences research dimensions of the project and work with the selected communities, and how the project tasks will be managed and integrated; - Evaluation Plan must define the success metrics from the perspective of the researchers and community stakeholders, describe the approaches and methodologies that will gauge progress and success, and the integration of feedback towards project evolution and outcomes: - Scalability, Transferability, and Sustainability must identify the project components that have the potential to be scaled and/or transferred to other communities, the characteristics of those communities, and community stakeholders who can help to sustain successful outcomes long-term; and - Broader Impacts must include the content described in the PAPPG.

 SCC-PG Proposals (5 page limit): PG proposals should prepare project teams to propose future well-developed SCC-IRG proposals.
 It is expected that the research concepts and community engagement will be less developed for these proposals.
 The Project Description must include separate sections labeled Integrative Research and Community Engagement as described in the Program Description above and briefly summarized in the list below.
-A subsections labeled Research Questions must be included as part of the Integrative Research section.
+A subsection labeled Research Questions must be included as part of the Integrative Research section.
 Additionally, a section labeled Broader Impacts must be included, as described in the PAPPG.
 Proposals lacking one or more of these sections or subsections will be returned without review.

 - Integrative Research must be the central focus of the Project Description.
 It must outline the technical and social science concepts and planning activities, including potential for transferability and scalability; - Research Questions must detail technological and social science research questions, hypotheses and research gaps that will be explored during the planning period of the proposed project and address basic, foundational research; - Community Engagement must describe the community stakeholders, and detail how the academic team will work together with these stakeholders to identify the research priorities and build progress toward a future research project.
-Details of past collaborations should also be included, if relevant. - Broader Impacts must include the content described in the PAPPG.
+Details of past collaborations should also be included, if relevant; and - Broader Impacts must include the content described in the PAPPG.